pi3ch/homepage/content/blog/hack-mifare-card-into-business-card.md

 Save the dump as `.mct`.
 Keep this as your backup.

 Next, we are going to write an NDEF record.
 You can first try to write an empty NDEF record.
-Download [this empty NDEF layout dump](/blog/attachments/NDEF.mct), go to “Tools”, and select “Import/Export/Convert file”.
+Download [this empty NDEF layout dump](/blog/attachments/NDEF.mct) and [keys](/blog/attachments/NDEF.keys), go to “Tools”, and select “Import/Export/Convert file”.
-Click on “Import Dump” and select the downloaded file.
+Click on “Import Dump” and select the downloaded dump file.
+Then click on "Import Keys" and select the downloaded keys file.

 Next go to “Write Tag”, select “Write Dump (Clone)”, then select the dump file.
-Select all sectors (you should skip Sector 0 for most cards), put the card next to your phone’s NFC reader and click “OK”.
+Select all sectors (you should skip Sector 0 for most cards), selected the imported keys, put the card next to your phone’s NFC reader and click “OK”.

 ![MCT Write Dump](/blog/images/mct-write.webp)